postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 * **You can connect an API to one remote repository.** You can't connect an API to more than one repository, and you can't connect more than one API to the same repository.

-* **Enterprise repositories hosted on-premises require setting up local Git integration.** With local Git integration, you develop and test your API locally.
-When you're ready to share your work, push your changes to the remote repository.
-Learn more about [using a local Git repository](/docs/designing-and-developing-your-api/versioning-an-api/using-local-git-repo/).

 * **For Azure DevOps connections, make sure to enable third-party application access for your organization.** If you don't enable third-party access, Postman won't be able to connect to your repository.
 In Azure DevOps, go to your [organization settings](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops), select **Policies**, and turn on the toggle next to **Third-party application access via OAuth**.

 * **For GitHub connections, there's a limit of ten auth tokens per user per application imposed by GitHub.** If you create more than ten connections with the same user, the additional tokens will be revoked in the order that they were created.
 Teams can use other Postman accounts to create more than ten integrations.